How Deposit Return Works

 How do manual returns work?

 Consumers return the drinks container over the counter to the Retailer.
 The Retailer checks that the drinks container is empty, undamaged, features the Re-turn logo and that the barcode is clearly visible.
 The Consumer is then reimbursed the value of the Deposit.
+Re-turn reimburses the Retailer for all validated manual returns collected.

 How should the accepted drinks containers be sorted and where should it be stored?

-Manual collections will be stored in a barcoded bag provided by Re-turn, and transferred to a Re-turn bin stored on premise until the collection driver arrives and scans the bag.
-All bags and tags will be provided by Re-turn.
+Manual collections will be stored in a barcoded bag provided by Re-turn, stored on premise until the collection driver arrives and scans the bag.

 RVMs must be emptied when full.
-The bin must be stored on premise until collection.
+The barcoded bag must be sealed and stored on premise until the collection driver arrives who will scan the bag.

-Storage options will be at the discretion of the retailer.
+All bags and tags for use in both methods will be provided by Re-turn and storage options will be at the discretion of the retailer.

 How often are the bags of empty drinks containers removed?